Medvedev91/timeto.me/README.md

 You may think choosing activity and timer for each task is overwhelming.
 This is where "Repeating Tasks" come into play.

-I will show how it works for me.
+How it works for me:

 Almost all of my activities are actually repeated.
 I wake up at the same time, then I spend 1 hour getting ready, 2 hours working, 1 hour eating, and so on.